-Welcome to Adur Homes' small sites consultation where you can see and comment on our preliminary development proposals for a number of sites across the Adur District.
+Welcome to Adur Homes' small sites programme where you can learn more about our development proposals for several sites across the district.

-Following a review of council owned land, we have identified a number of small sites, most of which are blocks of garages, which have the potential to be re-developed by the Council.
+Following a review of council owned land, we have identified several small sites, most of which are blocks of garages, which have the potential to be redeveloped.

-For more information about this project please also see our Questions and Answers.
+For more information please also see our Questions and Answers.

 (listed by closing date)

 - Daniel Road, Gravelly Crescent, Shadwells Road (comments closed: 24th July 2020)

 - St Giles Close (comments closed: 7th August 2020)

 - Sylvan Road (comments closed: 4th September 2020)